 Breaking World Records and Inspiring Youth with Cassie DePecol

 Cassie DePecol is the first woman to travel to all 196 sovereign countries on the planet.
 She's a fan of Anthony Bourdain, an advocate for peace through tourism and hopes to inspire youth to seek adventure through travel.
+In this interview, Cassie shared her hopes for the world, what scares the crap out of her, and why she embarked on this journey to travel the globe.

 What will it mean to you to be the first woman to visit every sovereign nation in the world?